harens/depythel/docs/source/design.rst

 This will be done via bredth-first traversal down the dependency tree, so that the dependencies of dependencies can be placed in the correct ordering.
 See below for more details.

+#.
+Provide a data structure to store the dependency tree.

+    * This could, for instance, be a priority queue system.
+This is able to prioritise dependencies depending on how far down it is in the tree.

+    * Dependencies should be added in level order.
+This method is used by the majority of existing implementations, and allows the user to have a more broad understanding of a project's dependencies.

+    * Implementation details: If a project depends on A and B, the children of these dependencies should go after them.

+        * Standard Queue: ``[A, A.deps(), B, B.deps(), C, C.deps(), etc.]``

+        * Priority Queue: ``[A, B, C, ..., A.deps(), B.deps(), C.deps(), ...]``

 Description of Algorithms
 -----------------------------------------------------------------------------------------------------------------------